-Making the voices of Switzerland’s young expats heard - SWI swissinfo.ch
+Making the voices of Switzerland’s young expats heard

 This new movement has come out of Italy, where the first parliament of young expatriates was started last autumn, under the name ‘Association of Young Swiss’.

-“They are really well organised, they have reps in every region of Italy and are doing fantastic work, with a lot of commitment, dedication and enthusiasm,” says Daniel Bijsterbosch, who heads the Youth chapter of the OSA.
+“They are really well organised, they have reps in every region of Italy and are doing fantastic work, with a lot of commitment, dedication and enthusiasm,” says Daniel Bijsterbosch, who heads the Youth chapter of the OSA.external link

 Their achievement has also been recognised by the “Collegamento Svizzero”, the umbrella organisation for all the Swiss clubs in Italy, which has now co-opted the president of the youth group onto their steering committee.